PDF TOOLS

 5. Close Presentation and Quit Application.

-Convert PowerPoint presentation to image formats?
+Convert PowerPoint Presentation to Image Formats?

 Let's take a quick look at the significance of converting PowerPoint slides to photos before getting into the specifics.
 Even while PowerPoint is a great tool for making dynamic presentations, it's not always feasible to share these files in their original format.
 Sometimes, just particular slides or photos taken from the presentation are required, and other times, different systems and settings may not enable direct rendering of PowerPoint files.
-An all-encompassing solution that is simple to share and see on a variety of devices and applications is provided by turning PowerPoint presentations into pictures.
+An all-encompassing solution that is simple to share and view on a variety of devices and applications is provided by turning PowerPoint presentations into pictures.

-Using PowerPoint Intrope Library
+Using PowerPoint Interop Library

 Create a New Visual Studio Project